rmorenomf/formacion-isban/Jornada 2/README.md

 * '>'=version etc
 * '<'version
 * '<'=version
-* ~version "Approximately equivalent to version" See semver
+* ~version "Approximately equivalent to version"
-* ^version "Compatible with version" See semver
+* ^version "Compatible with version"
 * 1.2.x 1.2.0, 1.2.1, etc., but not 1.3.0
 * http://...
 See 'URLs as Dependencies' below
 * '*' Matches any version